pypa/packaging.python.org/source/overview.rst

 file.

-This approach, called *freezing*, offers wide compatiblity and seamless user experience, though often through a panel of technologies, and a good amount of effort.
+This approach, called *freezing*, offers wide compatiblity and seamless user experience, though often requires multiple technologies, and a good amount of effort.

 A selection of Python freezers: